-Hello and welcome to my profile.
-We all experience emotional difficulties during our lives but when we realise that we are no longer coping well or not recovering from these difficulties it may be time to seek counselling.
-Counselling can help to bring about change or enable recovery if you are stuck in destructive patterns of behaviour or thinking, or are unable to leave the past behind.
+We all experience emotional difficulties during our lives.
+It's when we realise that we are no longer coping well or not recovering from these difficulties that it may be time to seek counselling.
+Counselling can help to bring about change if you are stuck in destructive or unhelpful patterns of behaviour or thinking, or are unable to leave the past behind.

-I am an experienced counsellor and can offer the opportunity for you to explore your problems with someone who is neutral, non-judgemental and who will listen to you in a way that may not have happened before.
-My style is compassionate and engaging as therapy is fundamentally about developing trust in order to enable you to make changes.
-We will remain focused on your problems whilst allowing time to fully explore what is causing the unhappiness or difficulties in your life.
+I have been a qualified counsellor since 2012 and can offer the opportunity for you to explore your problems with someone who is neutral, non-judgemental and has no agenda.
+My style is compassionate and engaging as I believe that therapy is fundamentally about developing trust in order for you to make changes.
+We will remain focused on your problems to allow the time to fully explore what is causing the unhappiness or difficulties in your life.

 My private practice is based in a quiet, comfortable, discreet room on the ground floor of the Bayside Business Centre with reserved parking spaces for clients.
-For more information about where to find me, see my room find out more about counselling and frequently asked questions please click on my website link (above).
+For more information about where to find me, see pictures of my room and find out more about counselling please visit my website (link above).

-I offer both short-term counselling and longer term, open ended, one to one counselling for young people and adults.
+I offer both short-term counselling and longer term, open ended, one to one counselling for young people (18+) and adults.
 I also offer counselling for trainee counsellors.
-I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and adhere to their ethical framework.
+I am an accredited and registered member of the BACP (British Association for Counselling and Psychotherapy) and adhere to their ethical framework.

 Training, qualifications & experience